Now that we had seen most of the major attractions, we were ready to discover some off-beat attractions on our last day in Paris.

-“The obelisk in the square of Concorde is one of two 3,000 years old obelisks that originally stood outside of Luxor Temple in Egypt.
+“The obelisk in the square of Concorde is one of two 3,000 years old obelisks that originally stood outside Luxor Temple in Egypt.
 They were given to France by Muhammad Ali Pasha, Ruler of Ottoman, in exchange for a French mechanical clock.
-It took a French ship more than a year to bring it to France.
+But, unfortunately, it took a French ship more than a year to bring it to France.

 We were herded out from the Louvre complex to the entrance of a subway.

 “You see this entrance to the subway.
 It is green and subtle.
-All old subway entrance was designed by the same architect and they all pretty much look the same.
-But they gave the new artists the opportunity to design new entrances.
-This one here is designed by an artist who is famous for his work with glass made from volcanic lava.
+The same architect designed all old subway entrances, and they all look the same.
+But they allowed the new artists to design new entrances.
+This one is designed by an artist famous for his work with glass made from volcanic lava.
 Which one you like better?”